trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ## 3.3 Deployment Configuration - Master Config File Secrets

-It is suggested not to keep any passwords and sensitive data in Master Config File as this file also describes platform configuration and can be potentially shared with external parties (ie. providers of maintenance/support services, during troubleshooting, etc.).
+It is suggested to *not* keep any passwords and sensitive data in Master Config File, as this file also describes platform configuration and can be potentially shared with external parties (for example, providers of maintenance/support services, during troubleshooting, etc.).

 Such secret secret data shall be stored in a separate (never shared) file named `tap.config.secrets` - it is used together with Master Config File during deployment (joined in runtime).

 The default file name can be overriden by environment variable `SECRETS`.

-In the future `tap.config.secrets` can be also encrypted using `ansible-vault` (not yet supported in TAP 0.8).
+In the future, `tap.config.secrets` can be also encrypted using `ansible-vault` (*not* yet supported in TAP 0.8).

-**Note:** This file must not be empty - at least one parameter is needed!
+**Note:** This file must *not* be empty - at least one parameter is needed!

 ## 3.4 Deployment Configuration - Persistent storage allocation